 But for some long-term dry eye sufferers, even the best treatments fail.
 This series of blog posts examines why this comes about.

-The average patient that comes to our Dry Eye Practice has been to at least 3 or 4 different dry eye specialists before they come here.
+The average patient that comes to our Dry Eye Practice has been to at least 3 or 4 different dry eye 'specialists' before they come here.
+(Under National Law, an optometrist or ophthalmologist cannot technically use the term ‘dry eye specialist’ to describe themselves even if they have extensive experience or expertise in this area).
 We hear the same story over and over; “I’ve been to the specialist and nothing has worked.
 They tried everything.”

 These patients have often reached a state of despair when we finally see them.
 It is not unusual for them to be on anti-depressants.

 Ironically, these drugs are among many that aggravate dry eyes.
-The patient may have heard different things from each specialist they have seen:
+The patient may have heard different things from each practitioner they have seen:

 • use warm compresses / don’t use warm compresses.

 • use artificial tears / stop all eye drops

 • use baby shampoo to clean the eyelids / never use baby shampoo!

 Many clinics use a blanket approach to dry eyes, where patients are given the same treatment, regardless of the underlying cause of their condition.